raviy8408/AnyClassification/README.md

 - Random Forest parameters
 - Cross validation paramters

-## How the code works?
+## How does the code works?
 - Assign all the variables their respective classes
 - Splits data into test and train
 - Performs the one hot encoding for all the categorical variables
-- Build the parameter set for the RF classifier
+- Generates the parameter set for the RF classifier
 - Performs cross validation
 - Best model is evaluated on test data